San Francisco, CA 94102

 - Other duties as assigned.

-- Ability to work tactfully under pressure;
+- Ability and willingness to work tactfully under pressure; cope with stress.

-- Visual acuity necessary to review documents.
+- Visual acuity necessary to inspect buildings and review work orders.

 - Hearing acuity sufficient to use telephone and communicate with residents and staff.

-- Ability to add, subtract, multiply, divide, and calculate decimals, ratios, percentages and fractions.
+- Ability to add, subtract, multiply, divide.

 Language and Communication Ability: